AreyMadhav/TermSim/README.md

 7. Simulate sudo apt install {package}: You can simulate the installation of a package using a command like sudo apt install package-name.

-8. Simulate nmap (as of now can only simulate nmap -p- localhost)
+8. Simulate nmap (as of now can only simulate nmap -p- IP Address)

 9. Exit: Typing exit terminates the simulation and ends the program.